Holy Bull: 1994: three-year-old season

 At age three Holy Bull won eight out of ten starts, five of which were Grade I events.
 His average Beyer Speed Figure over the course of the year was 115.

 He made his first start of 1994 in the Hutcheson Stakes at Gulfstream Park on January 20.
 He took the early lead but was passed in the stretch by Patton.
 Holy Bull then rallied and pulled away to win by three-quarters of a length.
-He suffered his first loss in the Fountain of Youth Stakes when he was caught in an early speed duel and then tired, finishing last.
-The loss was subsequently blamed on Holy Bull getting excited and breathing through his mouth instead of his nose, thus not getting enough air.
+He suffered his first loss in the Fountain of Youth Stakes when he was caught in an early speed duel and tired, finishing last.
+The loss was blamed on Holy Bull getting excited and breathing through his mouth instead of his nose, thus not getting enough air.
 Croll subsequently fit him with a new nose band and bit to keep his mouth closed.

 After his unexpectedly poor performance, Holy Bull was made the third betting choice in the Florida Derby in a field of fourteen that included favorite Go For Gin.
-Holy Bull took the early lead and set a solid early pace, then started to draw away in the stretch to win by nearly six lengths.
+Holy Bull took the early lead and set a solid early pace, then drew away in the stretch to win by nearly six lengths.
 His time of 1:47.96 for 1 1/8 miles was the fastest Florida Derby since Alydar in 1978 and earned him a "lofty" Beyer Speed Figure of 115.
 "This," said jockey Mike Smith, "was the real Holy Bull."

 "The most exciting thing I ever saw was him alone on the lead Saturday," Croll said.
 "After the race, he cooled out in 15 minutes and was screaming for his dinner.
 He cleaned out every oat and the following morning was as bright as the sun."

-In his next start on April 16, Holy Bull was the odds on favorite in the Blue Grass Stakes.
+In his next start on April 16, Holy Bull was the odds-on favorite in the Blue Grass Stakes.
 He went to the early lead and set a moderate pace, then responded to a brief challenge by pulling away under a hand ride.
-The win earned Holy Bull a Beyer of 113.
+The win earned a Beyer of 113.
 After the race, Smith was confident in the colt's ability to go an extra furlong in the upcoming Kentucky Derby.
 "He would have gone around again today," he said.
 "I think he'll go as far as you want him.
 I'm not going to say no one can ever beat him, but when he runs his race, they've got to have their running shoes on.
 Every time I get on his back, I realize he's incredible."